 The programme's communication and visibility actions will reach out to a large audience from the programme's eligibility area, both geographically and thematically.
-We will target:
+The following groups will be targeted:

-- 1) (Potential) beneficiaries (see sub-section 2.1.1.3. above for detailed list) - 2) Community users (anyone can become our online community member and benefit from our online communication and visibility actions, including the general public) - Multipliers (Partner States and their points of contact, European Commission, European Parliament, Committee of the Regions, elected officials, national networks, regional offices in Brussels, other Interreg programmes, OECD, and other relevant institutions) - 4) Governance (Partner States, DG Regio, managing authority)
+- 1) (Potential) beneficiaries (see sub-section 2.1.1.3. above for detailed list) - 2) Community users (anyone can become our online community member and benefit from our online communication and visibility actions, including the general public) - 3) Multipliers (Partner States and their points of contact, European Commission, European Parliament, Committee of the Regions, elected officials, national networks, regional offices in Brussels, other Interreg programmes, OECD, and other relevant institutions) - 4) Governance (Partner States, DG Regio, managing authority)